This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Using a Tray Feeder for Pumpkin Seeds

-- Choose a sturdy tray feeder (6–8 inches wide) to give birds enough space to perch and feed.
+- Choose a sturdy tray feeder, about 6–8 inches wide, to give birds room to perch and eat comfortably.

-- Place the feeder in a shaded spot to keep seeds cool and fresh while reducing spoilage.
+- Place it in a shaded area to keep seeds fresh and avoid spoilage.

-- Look for durable materials like recycled plastic or powder-coated metal, which are resistant to weather and easy to sanitize.
+- Durable materials like recycled plastic or coated metal are weather-resistant and easy to sanitize.

 Adding Bird-Safe Pepper Oil to Deter Rodents